SmartyMJ/APClass/README.md

 4. A

 8. a) I get "error: illegal character: '\'"

    b) They are used to document comments.

-9. See HomeworkFace9.class
+9. See HomeworkFace9.java

-11. a) See DoubleIntegers11a.class
+11. a) See DoubleIntegers11a.java

     b) It concatenates strings and numbers.
 The extra set of parentheses specify that it is a mathematical operation.

-15. See HWBanner.class
+15. See HWBanner15.java